28 Oct How To Put A Bridle On A Horse (Easy Methods)

 This will cause your horse to open their mouth, at which point you can slip the bit unto the mouth and pull the bridle over their ears.

-How to Tell If Your Bridle Fits the Horse
+How to Tell If A Bridle Fits A Horse

 Horse bridles can be confusing when it comes to telling if whether or not they fit.
 I’ve met a lot of horse people in my day and they always seem to have a different opinion when it comes to how the bridle should fit.
 Here’s how I gauge it: